AddstarMC/Prism-Bukkit/README.md

 "Just switched from coreprotect to this.
 Totally worth it."

+"After 24 hours I can tell that it seems to be the best anti-griefing plugin I know."

 "I've only been using it for a bit and I'm beyond impressed!"

 ## Official Documentation